Re-Imagining

-Re-Imagining was a Minneapolis interfaith conference of clergy, laypeople, and feminist theologians in 1993 that stirred controversy in U.S. Mainline Protestant denominations, ultimately resulting in the firing of the highest ranking woman in the Presbyterian Church (U.S.A.).
+Re-Imagining was a Minneapolis interfaith conference of clergy, laypeople, and feminist theologians in 1993 that stirred controversy in U.S. Mainline Protestant denominations, ultimately resulting in the firing of Mary Ann Lundy, the highest ranking woman in the Presbyterian Church (U.S.A.).
 Re-Imagining: A Global Theological Conference By Women: For Men and Women, grew out of a U.S.A.
 Mainline Protestant response to the World Council of Churches' Ecumenical Decade: Churches in Solidarity with Women 1988–1998.
 Participants met at the Minneapolis Convention Center during November 4 through 7, 1993.

 It brought together 2,200 people, one third of them clergy, and most of them women.
 83 men registered.
 Attendees represented 16 denominations, 27 countries, and 49 states.
 (Nevada was not represented.)
 All presenters were women.
 The conference aimed to encourage churches to address injustices to women worldwide and promote equal partnership with men at all levels of religious life.